 The dramatic occasion of Plato’s dialogue, Parmenides, is a fictionalized visit to Athens by the eminent Parmenides and his younger associate, Zeno, to attend the festival of the Great Panathenaea.
 Plato describes Parmenides as about sixty-five years old and Socrates, with whom he converses in the first part of the dialogue, as “quite young then,” which is normally taken to mean about twenty.
 Given that Socrates was a little past seventy when executed by the Athenians in 399 BCE, one can infer from this description that Parmenides was born about 515 BCE.
 He would thus appear to have been active during the early to mid-fifth century BCE.
 Speusippus, Plato’s successor as head of the Academy, is said to have reported in his On Philosophers that Parmenides established the laws for the citizens of his native Elea, one of the Greek colonies along southern Italy’s Tyrrhenian coast (Speus. fr.
 3 Tarán ap.
 D.L.
 9.23; cf. Plu.
 Col. 1126A), though Elea was founded some 30 years before Parmenides’ birth.
 The ancient historiographic tradition naturally associates Parmenides with thinkers such as Xenophanes and the Pythagoreans active in Magna Graecia, the Greek-speaking regions of southern Italy, whom he may well have encountered.
 A 1st c.
 CE portrait head of Parmenides was discovered at Castellamare della Bruca (ancient Elea) in the 1960s with an inscription—“Parmeneides, son of Pyres, Ouliadês, Natural Philosopher”—that associates him with a cult of Apollo Oulios or Apollo the Healer.

 We are much less well informed about the cosmology Parmenides expounded in the latter part of the poem and so must supplement the primary evidence of the fragments with testimonia, that is, with various reports or paraphrases of his theories that we also find in later authors.
 (A number of these testimonia are collected among the fifty-four “A-Fragmente” in the Parmenides section of Diels and Kranz’s Die Fragmente der Vorsokratiker.
-A more comprehensive collection of testimonia, with English translations, is to be found in Coxon 2009, 99–267.)
+A more comprehensive collection of testimonia, with English translations, is to be found in Coxon 2009, 99–267.
+Many of these testimonia are presented and translated together with the verbatim fragments in the D section of Laks and Most 2016.)
 As always when dealing with an ancient philosopher whose work has not survived entire, one must take into account how the philosophical and other concerns of later authors thanks to whom we know what we do of Parmenides’ original poem are likely to have shaped the transmission of the extant fragments and testimonia.
 Certainly the partial and imperfect preservation of his poem is one factor that complicates understanding of his thought.

 Parmenides’ poem began with a proem describing a journey he figuratively once made to the abode of a goddess.
 He described how he was conveyed on “the far-fabled path of the divinity” (fr.
 1.3) in a chariot by a team of mares and how the maiden daughters of Helios, the sun-god, led the way.
 These maidens take Parmenides to whence they themselves have come, to “the halls of Night” (fr.
 1.9), before which stand “the gates of the paths of night and day” (fr.
 1.11).
 The maidens gently persuade Justice, guardian of these gates, to open them so that Parmenides himself may pass through to the abode within.
 Parmenides thus describes how the goddess who dwells there welcomed him upon his arrival: